 5 drops of lemon essential oil

-In a medium-sized bowl whisk together baking soda dish soap until a creamy consistency is formed.
-Add essential oils and scoop onto a sponge and scrub away.
+In a medium-sized bowl, whisk together baking soda dish soap until a creamy consistency is formed.
+Add essential oils, scoop onto a sponge and scrub away.

 If you are looking for natural powerful cleaners with wonderful scents that are healthy for you and your family, Lucky Vitamin has great news for you.
 We are happy to introduce EcoKindness,